Stormy Skies Over the Capitol, Cherry Blossoms and Baseball in Washington, DC

 I’ve Wanted to Take This Photo for 16 Years

 Well, maybe not from this exact spot, but for whatever reason, the 1994 movie TimeCop put the idea in my head to photograph a city street leading up to the Capitol dome.
-But despite living in DC for seven years, I never managed to do it.
+But despite living in Washington, DC for seven years, I never managed to do it.

 So, when I saw the brightly-lit and stormy skies above the Capitol while driving on highway 295 en-route to Virginia, I got off at the next exit.
 Having packed only my camera, I had to improvise once I found my spot.
 A beat-up traffic cone doubled as a tripod and the 10-second timer solved the problem of the cone wobbling when I pressed the shutter.
 Now I finally have my photo.